stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 - <i class="fab fa-forumbee"></i> <sup>7</sup> : Hive page for section 7 @ [D hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)

 {{< hint note >}}
 [<i class="fas fa-circle"></i>]()  You must use your Dartmouth login credentials to access the drive, not your personal Gmail account.
-Please authenticate using this G-Suite link: https://google.dartmouth.edu/
+You may authenticate using this G-Suite link: https://google.dartmouth.edu/
 {{< /hint >}}

 Our objective for Hive is to explore meaning, discover argumentative structures, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
 The “[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind)” is capable of discovering and creating far more than any one individual.
 With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.